tristanbatchler/tbat.me/_posts/2024-11-10-godot-golang-mmo-part-4.md

 Now, if you run the game, you should see the chatroom working as expected, but now with the game's logic broken up into separate scenes and scripts.
 Congratulations!
 You have implemented a state machine on both the client and server sides of our MMO project.
 This is some much-needed organization that will pave the way to more complex features in the future.

 Stay tuned for the [next part](/2024/11/10/godot-golang-mmo-part-5), where we will set up a database and implement user registration and login functionality.
-Until then, happy coding!
+I hope to see you there!

+---

+If you have any questions or feedback, I'd love to hear from you!
+Either drop a comment on the YouTube video or [join the Discord](https://discord.gg/tzUpXtTPRd) to chat with me and other game devs following along.